aarushi353/aarushi353/README.md

 <br />
 <img align="center" alt="GIF" src="https://www.bestagencies.com/wp-content/uploads/2014/01/desk.gif" />

 I am Aarushi Abrol.
-Currently I am serving as a Core Member at Developer Student Club Thapar and Microsoft Learn Student Chapter .
+Currently I am serving as a Google DSC Lead at Thapar Institute of Engineering and Technology.
 Apart from this I am a learning Full stack web developer, also a UI and Graphic designer.
 I enjoy taking up complex problems and converting them to creative interface designs.
 I am well inspired by coding  structures and logics and hence strive to code in a better and efficient way each time in any of the assigned projects.

 - 👯 I’m looking to collaborate on MERN and UI Design Projects.